overcast07/wayback-machine-spn-scripts/README.md

 ### Installation

-Download the script and make it executable with the command `chmod u+x spn.sh`.
+Download the script and make it executable with the command `chmod a+x spn.sh`.

 ### Dependencies